What It Means

 Household Hazardous waste – Properly store, use, and dispose of household chemicals.
 Take advantage of household chemical round-up events or other local recycling programs.
 Use alternative methods or products such as making a household cleaning solution from 1 cup of warm water, 3 drops of vegetable-based liquid soap, 1 teaspoon of baking soda, and 1 tablespoon of white vinegar

-You can improve your nutrition by knowing what is in your food and how it was produced, from farm to fork.
+Personal Health You can improve your nutrition by knowing what is in your food and how it was produced, from farm to fork.
 Eat your veggies and add extra physical activity everyday.
 Take the stairs instead of the elevator.
 Park the car, and walk or bike.